Pix4D/cogito/README.md

 ### Suggestions

-We suggest to set a very long interval for `check_interval`, for example 1 hour, as shown in the example above.
+We suggest to set a long interval for `check_interval`, for example 1 hour, as shown in the example above.
 This helps to reduce the number of check containers in a busy Concourse deployment and, for this resource, has no adverse effects.

 ## The check step

 It is currently a no-op and will always return the same version, `dummy`.

-## The get step
+## The get/in step

 It is currently a no-op.

-## The put step
+## The put/out step

 Sets or updates the GitHub status for a given commit, following the [GitHub status API].